 - Season with salt and pepper and drizzle with a little olive oil.
-Then using a pastry brush, gently brush a little milk around the borders of the tarts - this will help the pastry to brown in the oven.
+Then using a pastry brush, gently brush a little milk or beaten egg around the borders of the tarts - this will help the pastry to brown in the oven.

 - Bake in the oven for 15-20 minutes or until golden brown.

-So here's why this is sure to be a dish that you'll be adding to your repertoire -
+So here's why these Tomato and Pesto Tarts are sure to be added to your repertoire -

 - There's no pastry making involved and not even any rolling - and in fact, the trickiest thing you'll need to do is slice the tomatoes.